Best Home Insurance in South Dakota for 2026

 How Credit Score Affects Home Insurance in South Dakota

-Your credit score has a clear impact on what you’ll pay for home insurance in South Dakota, and the difference can be significant as your score drops, similar to how pricing trends compare with the average cost of homeowners insurance in Idaho and other nearby states.
+Your credit score affects what you pay for home insurance in South Dakota, with costs rising as your score drops—similar to the average cost of homeowners insurance in Idaho.

 Drivers with excellent credit tend to pay less, with Amica and USAA starting around $137 per month, while those with poor credit often see rates rise into the $300 to $500 range.